rrpero/NExtensions4Qlik/README.md

 # Charts using RGraph and D3 with options  to  customize
-# Option to use dimensions/measure or 2 or measure as dimensions
+# Option to use dimensions/measure or 2+ measures as dimensions

 1. WaterFall Chart